Daily Habits Which Enhance Longevity

 To construct a healthy, nutrient-rich diet, incorporate the following food categories.

-A. Fruits and Vegetables, 50% of Your Plate.
+A. Fruits and Vegetables, 50 percent of Your Plate.

 Rich in vitamins, minerals, fiber, and antioxidants.